Engineering spin-wave spectrum via the magnetization inertia tensor: Conclusion

 In this work, we have systematically investigated the role of magnetic inertia in shaping the spin-wave spectrum of a two-sublattice ferromagnet.
 In particular, we investigate the effect of the same sublattice scalar inertia, cross-sublattice scalar inertia, and cross-sublattice chiral inertia on the spin-wave spectrum, magnon group velocity, effective damping, and the effective gyromagnetic ratio.

 Our analysis demonstrates that, in the absence of inertia, the magnon bands display reciprocity and conventional precessional dynamics without the DMI.
 The introduction of the same sublattice inertia $\eta$ not only modifies the precessional magnon dispersions, but also incorporates the inertial magnon branches.
 The same sublattice inertia also reduces the effective damping, thereby offering lower-dissipation channels for both precessional and inertial modes.
 Cross-sublattice inertia $\eta^\prime$ further reshapes the band structure by selectively enhancing or reducing the damping of specific modes, while simultaneously shifting the relative position of precessional and inertial frequencies.
 Chiral inertia $C^\prime$ breaks the reciprocity of the spin-wave spectrum and induces asymmetry in the group velocity, effective damping, offering a new route to nonreciprocal magnon transport that is independent of DMI.
-More importantly, the introduction of chiral inertia not only influences the inertial branches, but also modifies the precessional branches, thereby reshaping the entire magnon spectrum.
+More importantly, the introduction of chiral inertia not only influences the inertial branches, but also modifies the precessional branches, thereby reshaping the entire magnon spectrum. { To our knowledge, no {\it ab-initio} calculations of chiral inertia have been reported to date.
+Nonetheless, CoFeB-based heavy-metal bilayer systems may offer a promising platform for experimental measurement.}

 We have also shown that the crossing between the upper precessional and lower inertial branches can be tuned or even eliminated by controlling the strength of the same and cross-sublattice inertial relaxation time, thereby enabling band engineering and gap manipulation in magnon spectra.
 Importantly, our results indicate that inertial magnon modes may possess higher group velocities than their precessional counterparts, which may facilitate faster spin-wave information transport with a lower energy dissipation channel.
 These findings demonstrate the crucial role of inertia in magnonic systems and point toward promising strategies for harnessing inertia-driven effects in the design of next-generation magnonic devices, offering low-dissipation signal transport, tunable nonreciprocity, and enhanced control over spin-wave dynamics.